A Mean-Field Theory for Coarsening Faceted Surfaces: Comparison of Theory vs Data for our Example Dynamics

-This suggests that the ultimate culprit is the assumption that neighboring facet lengths are uncorrelated.
-Going back to the simulation, we now measure the correlation of the lengths of nearby facets as a function of neighbor distance, in Figure~\ref{fig: neighbor-correlations}.
-There we see a small but significant correlation for at least the first two neighbors.
-This produces the discrepancy between the green and red curves in Figures~\ref{fig: comparison}c,d above, and may be responsible for the discrepancy in the tail as well.
-This result is not surprising, as the main weakness of the original LSW theory which inspires this work was also a failure to adress correlations; later generalizations which corrected this deficiency agreed well with experimental data \cite{marder-1987:ostwald-ripening-correlations}.
+To test the validity of the assumption of non-correlation between neighboring facets, we measure the correlation coefficient of each $n^{\mathrm{th}}$-neighbor pair for various $n$.
+These coefficients tend toward a steady state as the ensembles evolve, and that state is shown in figure Figure~\ref{fig: diagnostics}b.
+There we see a small but possibly significant positive correlation for at least the first two neighbors, suggesting that facets of similar size tend to cluster together - large with large, and small with small.
+Hence, the non-correlation assumption fails, though not spectacularly.
+This result is not surprising, as the main weakness of the original LSW theory which inspires this work was also a failure to address correlations; later generalizations which corrected this deficiency agreed well with experimental data \cite{marder-1987:ostwald-ripening-correlations}.